-- Hilary went red because her penfriend's mother knew - that Hilary didn't hear the doorbell. - that Hilary was in her bedroom. - that Hilary was not telling the truth. - why Hilary did not want to open the door. - On Kevin's first holiday without his parents, he - walked all the way to the south-west of England. - decided to hitch-hike around south-west England. - spent the holiday at a campsite in Cornwall. - camped at various places along the coast. - Meeting lots of different people taught Kevin - some useful skills that he later lost. - that negotiating with strangers can be dangerous. - how to decide what strangers are like. - that talking to strangers is usually boring.
+- 1 Hilary went red because her penfriend's mother knew a that Hilary didn't hear the doorbell. b that Hilary was in her bedroom. c that Hilary was not telling the truth. d why Hilary did not want to open the door. - 2 On Kevin's first holiday without his parents, he a walked all the way to the south-west of England. b decided to hitch-hike around south-west England. c spent the holiday at a campsite in Cornwall. d camped at various places along the coast. - 3 Meeting lots of different people taught Kevin a some useful skills that he later lost. b that negotiating with strangers can be dangerous. c how to decide what strangers are like. d that talking to strangers is usually boring. - 4 Terry had circles around his eyes because a his friends put lots of suncream on his face. b the rest of his face was red from the sun. c his eyes were sore from too much sun. d he wanted to make his friends laugh. - 5 Terry decided to walk back to the hotel because a he wanted to get back to the hotel before his friends. b he knew there were no more buses. c he didn't feel like standing at the bus stop. d he knew it was not very far.